-This type of setting is good for people looking for equal loading of sound from every corner of the room.
+This type of setting is good for people looking for an equal loading of sound from every corner of the room.

 This type of sound system setup allows sounds coming from the corners of the room to meet at the center of the room.
 The sound achieved with this type of setting doesn’t balance with the ear level.

 If you intend to use this type of setup, you will require a minimum of four speakers to cover the room.
-So instead of using this setting to achieve equal loading of sound in the room, consider the symmetry setup.
+So, instead of using this setting to achieve equal loading of sound in the room, consider the symmetry setup.